Gerald Hough: Cricket career

 Hough played 14 times in first-class matches for Kent in 1919 and 1920 and was awarded his county cap in 1920.
 He made his first-class cricket debut in May 1919 for Lionel Robinson's XI against the Australian Imperial Force Touring XI at Old Buckenham Hall in Norfolk, scoring 30 not out and 87 not out in the match.
-Seven Kent players were on the same team, including Lionel Troughton the Kent captain, and Hough was invited to play for the county side the following month, qualifying through his regimental connections with the RWK.
+Seven Kent players were on the same team, including Lionel Troughton the Kent captain, and Hough was invited to play for the county the following month, qualifying through his regimental connections with the RWK.
 Troughton had also served in the RWK and had captained the regimental team in the war time match in which Hough had played in 1916.

-Considered mainly as an "aggressive batsman", Hough took his only wicket in first-class cricket with the first ball he bowled on his Kent debut against Essex at Leyton - one of only three Kent players to take a wicket with his first ball in first-class cricket.
+Considered mainly as an "aggressive batsman", Hough took his only wicket in first-class cricket with the first ball he bowled on his Kent debut against Essex at Leyton – one of only three Kent players to take a wicket with his first ball in first-class cricket.
 His war wounds restricted his bowling action and he only bowled seven overs of off-spin in his first-class career, all in this match.
 He was awarded his Kent county cap in 1920.
-He played twice for Kent's Second XI in the Minor Counties Championship - once in 1920 and once in 1934 - and played in other matches for MCC as well as club cricket for Free Foresters and Band of Brothers.
+He played twice for Kent's Second XI in the Minor Counties Championship – once in 1920 and once in 1934 – and played in other matches for Marylebone Cricket Club (MCC) as well as club cricket for Free Foresters and Band of Brothers.